randomqwerty/GFLBattleSim-JSONGenerator/README.md

 * You cannot sim more than 8 G&K HOCs at a time.
 This appears to be an issue with the sim itself.
 * There are issues with simming G&K directly after simming SF echelons.
 If you want to switch back to G&K, you should generate the new JSONs (or use the ones from the original sim download) and restart the sim .exe.
 * To properly sim Desert Fairy, you should activate both components in the strategy skill section in this order: "Desert 1 (negation)" and "Desert 2 (debuff)".
 The  latter applies the debuff to you and the enemy, the former negates the effect on your echelon.
+* The Fatigue debuff should be set to skill level 10, and the GospelAxis debuff should have its skill level field left blank.

 # To Do:
 * Possible code/formatting clean up